J&J says veteran Duato to replace Gorsky as chief executive - Up News Info

 Duato, who has worked with J&J for more than 30 years, was also the chairman of the trade group Pharmaceutical Research and Manufacturers of America.

 He will also be appointed as a member of the company’s board.
-(Reporting by Manojna Maddipatla in Bengaluru; Editing by Arun Koyyur)
+(Reporting by Manojna Maddipatla in Bengaluru; Editing by Arun Koyyur and Jane Wardell)